Apostleship of Prayer

 The names of each member of the organization is kept in a small antique-bound volume at the Basilian Monastery.
 Short prayers are said by each member daily, especially the morning offering.
 In particular, the members of the Apostleship pray for a specific monthly intention, assigned by the Holy Father.

 Father Christopher Zajac, OSBM served as Chaplain of the Apostleship of Prayer from 1996 to 2004.
-Currently, Father Damien Dutka is Chaplain and Sophie Manulak is Group Leader.
+Currently, Sophie Manulak is Group Leader.

 In 2004, St. Nicholas Apostleship of Prayer welcomed 4 new members.